Yuvaraj878/6sconsulting-loan-risk-and-rag/Chat_pdf/README.md

 ## 📫 Contact

-For questions or support, open an issue or contact [your email/contact].
+For questions or support, open an issue or contact [ai.yuvaraj21@gmail.com].

 ---